project-grove/imagini/docs/index.md

 ![Stability: alpha](https://img.shields.io/badge/stability-alpha-orange.svg)
 ### Imagini - cross-platform .NET game/app framework
 Imagini is a modular solution for building games and multimedia apps using .NET Core/Standard.
-It's based on SDL2 library and should run pretty much everywhere where the .NET runtime ands SDL2 library is present.
+It's based on SDL2 library and should run pretty much everywhere where the .NET runtime and SDL2 library is present.

 [![Line coverage](coverage/badge_linecoverage.png) ![Branch coverage](coverage/badge_branchcoverage.png)](https://project-grove.github.io/imagini/coverage/)

+NuGet packages will be published when this project reaches RC or stable state (whatever will come first).
+For now it can be tinkered with, but the API may change (hopefully not much).

+Note: SDL2 native binary should be present on the system.
+This project doesn't bundle it, so you may need to provide it by yourself.

 ---
 ### Packages